Your Guide to Navigating Zone 1 London

 What area is Zone 1 London in?

-Zone 1 in London covers the centre of the city, with easy access to iconic attractions.
+Simply put, Zone 1 in London covers the central area of the city, with easy access to iconic attractions, many educational institutions, and other vital parts of the city’s infrastructure and culture.
 These areas include popular places such as the West End for play enthusiasts and parts of Camden for quirky places to unwind.
 You can also explore areas like Soho, Covent Garden, Oxford Street, Piccadilly Circus, Hyde Park, Kensington, Chelsea, Westminster, and Southbank.
-Look forward to exploring a dynamic sequence of London’s distinctive neighbourhoods.

 How many stations are there in Zone 1 London?